rampern/demorepo/README.md

 - Works even if the repository is empty (creates first commit and branch ref).
 - Default branch detection with fallback from `main` to `master`.
 - Graceful handling of empty repositories when listing files.
+- "Ask Anything" API that sends repo files, user prompt, and optional uploaded files (converted to low-res base64 images) to OpenAI API and returns JSON diffs.

 ### Local Deployment